Sahad-09/React-hooks/README.md

 # React-hooks
 Goal is to make people understand about react hooks with real life use cases.
 Raw and simplest explanations will be provided.
-Also where you can edit and learn about the code without ever leaving the web page with the help of inbuilt react code editor provided.
+Also link will be provided of code sandboxes of the examples explained above.

 1. **Install Modules.**